companionstudio/instagram-token-agent/README.md

 The deployment process can take a minute or so.
 Once complete, you'll see a _View_ button to visit your new application.
 The following setup pages include instructions on how to use your new tokens.

+**6.** Configure Heroku Scheduler

+ Once the app is deployed,
+ - go to your app Heroku dashboard and open the Heroku Scheduler add-on
+ - _Add Job__ with Run Command defined to `rake refresh` scheduled everyday
+ - Then __Save Job__

 ## Using the token in your site:

 The instructions in your new token agent app will provide you with two simple ways to access your token value from your site: